snovvcrash/snovvcrash.github.io/_posts/2020-09-19-htb-multimaster-notes.md

 {:.center-image}

-And this is how the requests looks like for real (in Burp Suite):
+And this is how the requests looks like for real (Burp Suite):

 ![request-in-burp.png](/assets/images/htb/machines/multimaster/request-in-burp.png)
 {:.center-image}

-However, after all this stuff I was pointed out that there was already a ready-made tamper script doing literally the same thing as mine...
+However, after all this stuff I was pointed out that there was already a ready-made tamper script doing literally the same thing...
 Just had to google it a little bit more :expressionless:

 Details here: [Bypassing WAFs with JSON Unicode Escape Sequences - TrustFoundry](https://trustfoundry.net/bypassing-wafs-with-json-unicode-escape-sequences/)

 # RID Cycling

-Unfortunately, these users were not enough to login at least somewhere, so I would write a script to brute force some RIDs from within MS SQL Server:
+Unfortunately, these users were not enough to login at least somewhere, so I will write a script to brute force some RIDs from within the MS SQL Server:

 ```python
 #!/usr/bin/env python3